 The Auto Technology of Today

 The modern assimilation of advanced technology and cars has been focused on conserving energy, increasing speed, and autonomous driving.
-However, one of the largest accomplishment of the tech and auto industry crossover in the past decade is battery-powered vehicles.
-The first car to run solely on electricity and approved to be mass produced was the Tesla Roadster.
+However, one of the largest accomplishments of the tech and auto industry crossover in the past decade is battery-powered vehicles.
+The first car to run solely on electricity and approved to be mass-produced was the Tesla Roadster.
 Tesla has since strategically released its patents covering their creation to the public.
-Today, electric and hybrid electric cars are offered by most recognized car companies at varying price tags.
+Today, electric and hybrid electric cars are offered by the most recognized car companies at varying price tags.

 Modern technologies found on the road today range from wireless mobile connectivity, 360-degree cameras, and self-parking features to adaptive cruise control.
 Amazon Alexa, the interactive virtual voice assistant, is another recent integration that can be found in select cars since 2017.

 The 2018 Mercedes-Benz E-Class has technology that can maintain a safe position within lanes and change them upon activating the turning signal.
 Tesla also continues to lead in this integrated industry with their famous 2018 Tesla Model S that assists in parallel parking, along with lane changes, pace keeping, and transitioning from the highway to streets.

 The ktMINE patent database provides the opportunity to take a look at what the future of technology and cars might have in store for us.
 Here are some interesting incorporations that may be in the works.

 Something Witty about Clean Cars

 A patent titled “Vehicle Cleanliness Detection Systems And Methods” was granted this month to Ford Global Tech LLC.
 This system uses external cameras to take pictures of a car from different angles, as shown in the image below, to detect whether the car needs to be cleaned.
 Imagine simply getting into your car and having it tell you it’s time to head to the car wash.